Trademark Infringement Notice: Everything You Need to Know

 - Did you register it in good faith and have a legitimate reason to register it?

 - Is your domain name used to market or sell a product or service that differs from the one with the registered trademark?

 If you need help dealing with a trademark infringement notice, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.